ben-razor/fluence-artwork/README.md

 * Fluence Logo - In gold, silver, or Flumium
 * Jewels - Diamonds, Pearls and Flubies
+* Crystals - Diamond, Onyx
+* Coins - Gold, Silver, Flumium

-The Fluence logo can additionally be decorated with gems.
+The Fluence logo can additionally be decorated with gems in different configurations.

+### Developers

+Developers are represented by networks are game like elements.
+Can be configured with:

+* 8-bit Fluence logo
+* Aquafish character - Multiple colours
+* Airhead charcter - Multiple colours
+* Flugelhog character - Multiple colours
+* Corals containing flourescent voxel pearls

 ### Community

 Community is repsented by natural world networks.
 In this set, mycological (mushroom) networks.
 Can contain:

-* Liberty Cap - In gold, silver or Flucibin
+* Fliberty Cap - In gold, silver or Flucibin
-* Flu Agaric - With gold, silver or Flucibin stem
+* Flu Agaric - Different coloured caps
-* Inkcap

-### Developers

-Developers are represented by networks are game like elements.
-Can contain:

-* 8-bit Fluence logo - In various colours
-* Aqua Fish - In three colours
-* Flugelhog - In multiple colours
+* Flurons - Multiple Colours